-This deployment is recommended only for quick demonstrations or for production grade deployments with no internal end points.
-This deployment is suitable only if you don’t have your own data center or you can’t access instances over VPN, and you want to access infrastructure over public Internet.
+Oracle recommends this deployment for quick demonstrations or for production-grade deployments with no internal endpoints.
+This deployment is suitable only if you don’t have your own data center, or you can’t access instances over VPN, and you want to access the infrastructure over the internet.

-The following image shows a virtual cloud network (VCN) with public and private subnets.
+This image shows a VCN with public and private subnets.

 Description of the illustration GUID-A548ABCC-C7FA-4926-BD34-B25FA3F6D13F-default.png

-You can access Oracle Cloud instances in the public subnet from the Internet by enabling communication through the Internet Gateway (IGW).
-You’ll have to update the default route table to enable traffic to and from IGW.
+You can access Oracle Cloud instances in the public subnet from the internet by enabling communication through the internet gateway (IGW).
+You’ll have to update the default route table to enable traffic to and from the IGW.
 You’ll also need to connect the bastion host to the IGW.
-To permit traffic from the Internet, you’ll have to create load balancers in the public subnet.
+To permit traffic from the internet, you must create load balancers in the public subnet.

-You can access Oracle Cloud instances in the private subnet from your data centers by connecting through Dynamic Routing Gateway (DRG).
-Dynamic Routing Gateway (DRG) is the gateway that connects your on-premises network to your cloud network.
-To enable communication between DRG and the customer-premises equipment object, use IPSec VPN or Oracle Cloud Infrastructure FastConnect.
-You’ll also have to update the default route table to enable traffic to and from DRG.
+You can access Oracle Cloud instances in the private subnet from your data centers by connecting through the dynamic routing gateway (DRG).
+The DRG is the gateway that connects your on-premises network to your cloud network.
+To enable communication between the DRG and the customer-premises equipment object, use Internet Protocol Security (IPSec) virtual private network (VPN) or Oracle Cloud Infrastructure FastConnect.
+You’ll also have to update the default route table to enable traffic to and from the DRG.

 Logical Host Names

-Oracle recommends that you use the logical host names, not the physical host names, while setting up the PeopleSoft database tier and application tier.
+Oracle recommends that you use logical host names, not physical host names, when you set up the PeopleSoft database tier and application tier.
 The advantages of using logical host names are:

-Hide the actual servers that host the application and business software from end users for better security.
+Hide the servers that host the application and business software from end users for better security.

-Provide the capability of moving the database and application tiers to any other machines without running a clone.
+Provide the capability of moving the database and application tiers to other machines without running a clone.

 Reduce the amount of reconfiguration required on failover for disaster recovery by using the same host name on the active and standby sites.

-Avoid rewiring or recloning the database and application tiers due to network configuration changes, such as host name change.
+Avoid rewiring or recloning the database and application tiers due to network configuration changes, such as a host name change.

 Seamlessly support data center migration by keeping the same logical host name.